Pure-the-Language/Pure/README.md

 ### Save Session

 After you've done some REPL exercise, you can output you inputs in this session by using the `Save(<File Path>)` command.
 After it's saved, you can modify and clean up the saved history of commands for proper script re-use.

+## Chapter N - Proper Usage Tipcs

+Pure is designed for quick one-shot scripts that are short and functional.
+As a rule of thumb, it's intended for things that do not exceed a few hundred lines - assuming proper code management is already implemented.

+As scripts grows and code is refactored for proper management, one might use `Include` for simple code management; But as code grows in complexity, either one of the two must be done for more reasonable code management:

+1. Refactor shared code into proper C# DLL as library;
+2. Refactor code project into a proper standalone C# solution.